-To comply with the new virtual instruction program requirements, the District has contracted with vendors, including the Florida Virtual School and K12 Florida to provide full-time virtual instruction for kindergarten (K) through grade twelve (12).
+To comply with the new virtual instruction program requirements, the District has contracted with vendors, including K12 Florida to provide full-time virtual instruction for kindergarten (K) through grade twelve (12).
 In addition, the District has established its own Florida Virtual School franchise in order to provide virtual instruction for students in grades K through twelve (12).
 To meet the requirements of legislation and fulfill student course requests, the District will utilize the curriculum provided by its vendor partners for virtual instruction courses, but will hire its own teachers to monitor, evaluate, and support student progress in those virtual instruction courses.
-For the 2011/2012 school year, the District will offer full-time virtual instruction positions.
-Part-time virtual instruction positions will continue to be offered, as needed, on an adjunct basis and in addition to a teacher's regular workday.
-In implementing the District's virtual instruction program for the 2011/2012 school year, the Board and the Union have agreed to the following:
+For the 2012-2013 school year, the District will offer full-time virtual instruction positions.
+Part-time virtual instruction positions will continue to be offered, as needed.
+Some of these positions will continue to be available on an adjunct basis and in addition to a teacher's regular workday, while others will be available for teachers who are seeking only part time employment with the District.
+In implementing the District's virtual instruction program for the 2012-2013 school year, the Board and the Union have agreed to the following: